If you enjoyed reading this, subscribe for more!

 The same will happen in any area in which the two sides decide to fully integrate.
 The trouble is that it’s impossible to create a single currency or unified customs, tariffs, taxes and excises, budget, financial markets, or agriculture without supranational institutes that would establish the rules of the game, resolve disputes, and print the single currency.

-Someone has to head those institutes, and as soon as Minsk and Moscow get to this question, they start squabbling.
+Someone has to head those institutions, and as soon as Minsk and Moscow get to this question, they start squabbling.
 Belarus wants an equal vote so as not to lose sovereignty.
 Yet Russia can’t give its small and often unpredictable neighbor a veto right on crucial areas of its economy.

 Then there is the mutual distrust of the Belarusian and Russian regimes, and their inherent inability to share power.
 The most the two sides can do without betraying their sovereign interests is to start coordinating their decisions on various sectors of the economy a little more closely.